Atellan Farce: History and surviving evidence

 The Atellan Farce was a masked farce that originated in Italy by 300 B.C.and remained popular for more than 500 years.
 Originally, the farces were improvised and not recorded.
 Evidence of the original forms is scarce, primarily found in the depictions of scenes and characters on ancient vases.

-The extant literary evidence contains only fragments of the Atellan Farce with 400 lines and the titles of approximately 115 farces are recorded from the first century BC by the dramatists Lucius Pomponius and Quintus Novius.
+The extant literary evidence contains only fragments of the Atellan Farce with 400 lines and the titles of approximately 115 farces are recorded from the first century B.C. by the dramatists Lucius Pomponius and Quintus Novius.
 With the evidence that does remain, historians believe the plays were between 300 and 400 lines and lasted from 15 to 28 minutes.

 Surviving titles indicate that the Atellana or short sketches were meant to entertain the audience on holidays and market days.
-The names of some of these extant titles include The Farmer, The She-goat, The Woodpile and The Vine-Gatherers.
+The names of some of these extant titles include The Farmer, The She-goat, The Woodpile, and The Vine-Gatherers.
 While the actors in Atellan Farce were known to be Oscan, evidence of language-switching from Oscan to Latin is evident in a literary Atellana.
-We can also surmise that the plots of the sketches included ridiculous situations consisting of puns, horseplay and riddles of a vulgar and crude nature.
+We can also surmise that the plots of the sketches included ridiculous situations consisting of puns, horseplay, and riddles of a vulgar and crude nature.